Barbados Telephone Guide

 Local And Cellular Phone Calls

-Local telephone numbers are seven digits long, and you’ll be pleased to know there is no charge incurred when dialing from one landline telephone to another.
+Local telephone numbers are seven digits long.
+You will be pleased to know there is no charge incurred when dialing from one landline telephone to another.

-The telecommunications market in Barbados is now quite competitive, and as a result, the leading service providers of Flow Barbados (previously known as Cable and Wireless or Lime) and Digicel Barbados offer various cell phone deals with different billing options.
+The telecommunications market in Barbados is quite competitive.
+The leading service providers of Flow Barbados (previously known as Cable and Wireless or Lime) and Digicel Barbados offer various cell phone deals with different billing options.
 They both operate on a GSM network and offer international roaming options.

-Note: It’s worth remembering that when calling a cellular phone from a landline in Barbados, it will charge the person receiving the call – something to keep in mind as many local people don’t answer their cell when they see a landline call, because of these additional charges.
+Note: Remember when calling a cellular phone from a landline in Barbados, it will charge the person receiving the call.
+Keep this in mind as many locals don’t answer their mobile when they see a landline call, because of these additional charges.

 Hint: Hotels generally add a service charge to overseas calls.
 Please confirm with your accommodation what their telephone policy is, before making any international calls.